jnhthomp/ClassNotes/LearnWithLeon/24-IntroToGit/24-IntroToGit.md

 ## Once Installed
 Setup User Name and Email
+Use the email you use with your github account to make life easier This information will be used to identify taht you are the one that made a commit
 ```
 $ git config --global user.name "Leon Noel"
 $ git config --global user.email "leon@leonnoel.com"